iSarabjitDhiman/InstaGPy/instagpy/docs/docs.md

             followers_list (bool, optional): Set True if want to extract user's followers list.
 Defaults to False. followings_list (bool, optional): Set True if want to extract user's followings list.
 Defaults to False. end_cursor (str, optional): Last endcursor point.
 (To start from where you left off last time).
-Defaults to None. max (int, optional): Number of results per request to extract from Instagram Database.
-Defaults to None.
+Defaults to None. total (int, optional): Total number of results to extract.
+Defaults to None. -- Gets all by default.

         Returns:
             list: All followers or followings.